Jerry-Lees/F5-BIG-IQ-REST-Postman-Collection/README.md

 #### "Create Node From Environment Variables" Request

+This request creates a new node in the configuration, with the node name being the IP address.

 The inputs and outputs of the request are explained below:

 Inputs:

     SearchNodeName  - User Input, The name (IP, if names were not provided at node creation) of the node.
-    NodeDescription - User Input, The description of teh new node to be created.
+    NodeDescription - User Input, The description of the new node to be created.
     DeviceSelfLink  - Programatic input, From "Get Device by Address".

 Outputs:

     NodeID          - The ID of the created Node.
-    NodeName        - The Name of teh created node.
+    NodeName        - The Name of the created node.
     NodeSelfLink    - The Link reference for future REST calls.
-(This has localhost as the hostname, it is for teh Request body of future rest calls.
-If you need to call teh object itself use NodeSelfURI instead)
+(This has localhost as the hostname, it is for the Request body of future rest calls.
+If you need to call the object itself use NodeSelfURI instead)
     NodeSelfURI     - The URI with IP address of the BIG-IQ to use to make future REST calls.
 (Do not use in a request body) NodeDescription - The Description of the node.
     NodeName        - The Name of the node.
     NodeJSON        - The JSON describing the node.

 #### "Delete Node From Environment" Request

+This request will delete a node from the configuration and blank out all node related environment variables.

 The inputs and outputs of the request are explained below: